spencerbraun/stats_notes/STATS202/ISL.md

   * Can write f in terms of K+3 basis functions: $f(X)=\beta_{0}+\beta_{1} X+\beta_{2} X^{2}+\beta_{3} X^{3}+\beta_{4} h\left(X, \xi_{1}\right)+\cdots+\beta_{K+3} h\left(X, \xi_{K}\right)$ where $h(x, \xi)=\left\{\begin{array}{ll}{(x-\xi)^{3}} & {\text { if } x>\xi} \\ {0} & {\text { otherwise }}\end{array}\right.$.
 At each knot point can change the higher order terms while keeping the continuity conditions.
 * Linear spline - simple linear fits continuous at the break point.
 * Natural cubic splines - At the end points, use linear spline instead of cubic, use cubic on the rest.
 Helps control the SEs at the end points, since polynomials tend to become more erratic at their endpoints - Gibbs phenomenon.
 More stable for extreme values of X.
 * Choosing knots - back to bias-variance tradeoff, chosen through CV.
-Locations are typically at quantiles of X. Graph with DF vs MSE, usually MSE drops dramaticaly with added DF and then flattens.
+Locations are typically at quantiles of X. Graph with DF vs MSE, usually MSE drops dramatically with added DF and then flattens.
 * Splines can fit complex functions without the weird behavior of a very high degree polynomial.

 ##### Smoothing Splines